geaz/simplyRetro-D8/README.md

 ![Shell](https://raw.githubusercontent.com/geaz/simplyRetro-D8/master/images/10.jpg)

 After wiring the buttons bend the pins a bit.
-Otherwise you won't be able to close the shell in the last step.
+Otherwise you won't be able to close the shell in the last step. **Insulate the pins with electrical tape, too!
+Because of the tight fit of the components, it would be possible that you introduce a short.**

 ![Shell](https://raw.githubusercontent.com/geaz/simplyRetro-D8/master/images/13.jpg)